Ramacsv/hawaii/index.md

 _Someone was looking through it.
 He was curious to find out what they wwre doing._

 _He also looked through and found big moon, jupitor, saturn with rings._

+_He also saw Vega star and took some pictures._

+_It was getting really late, he then loaded his **SonicFlyer** with all he wanted to bring back._

+_Turned on flying mode and sarted his flight back.
+Stopped on the bridge few times to eat and rest and recharge his SonicFlyer._

+### This is for now.

+*I will continue later in my next episode._

+### Thank you for visiting my page.